linkeddata/dokieli/README.md

 [![Join the chat at https://gitter.im/linkeddata/dokieli](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/linkeddata/dokieli)

+There is no root, authority, or centralisation here.
+Control yourself!

-dokieli is a decentralized article authoring, annotation, and social pingback tool which works from a Web browser.
+dokieli is a decentralized article authoring, annotation, and social notification tool which works from a Web browser.
 While it is a general purpose tooling to write articles, it is fully compliant with the [Linked Research](https://github.com/csarven/linked-research) initiative and principles, and provides features and interactions for scholarly communication.

-Its architecture is progressively enhanced such that dokieli based articles are accessible anywhere from a Line Mode Browser to Firefox Nightly.
+dokieli's architecture is progressively enhanced such that articles are accessible anywhere from a Line Mode Browser to Firefox Nightly.
 Articles and annotations can be `curl`ed and dereferenced to get the complete content in HTML and RDF.
+Articles can be authored both online and offline.

-Where applicable, dokieli can employ participant's e.g., authors, reviewers, commenters, WebID and personal online datastores to store and give different access controls to the information.
+Where applicable, dokieli can employ participant's e.g., authors, reviewers, commenters, WebID and personal online datastores to store and give different access controls to the information to different participants.
 Similarly, anyone that wants to annotate can store their notes at a Webspace in which they control.

 ## Features
 * In-browser document authoring and formatting, and semantic enrichments
 * Information is represented and retrieved following the Linked Data design principles
 * Employs WebID + ACL and personal online datastore where applicable (compliant with [Linked Data Platform](http://www.w3.org/TR/ldp/) and [Solid](https://github.com/solid/solid-spec) servers)
-* Using author's information from their online profile
+* Uses author's information from their online profile
-* Creation of new documents from any dokieli document (anywhere on the Web given write access)
+* Creation of new documents from any existing dokieli document
-* Annotations and pingbacks (e.g., replies, peer-reviews, liking, resharing).
+* Annotations (e.g., replies, peer-reviews, liking, resharing).
 Uses W3C Web Annotation and Social Web data models
+* Inbox notifications for annotations
-* Assignment of URI fragments (to whatever is of interest) for other resources to reference
+* Assignment of URI fragments (to whatever is of interest) so that other resources on the Web can reference
-* Embedding data blocks (e.g., nanopublications)
+* Embedding data blocks, e.g., Turtle, N-Triples, Nanopublications
 * Embedding of media objects, tables, and interactions
 * Automated references and citations
 * Insertion of table of contents, figures, tables, abbreviations